-His debut album “+” (pronounced “Plus”) was released in the UK in September 2011 but it wasn’t until he was considered a full-fledged star in the UK that he received any airplay in the U.S. The album was eventually released in the U.S. in June 2012 and peaked at number five on the U.S. Billboard 200 chart.
+His debut album + (pronounced “Plus”) was released in the U.K. in September of 2011, but it wasn’t until he was considered a full-fledged star in the U.K. that he received any airplay in the U.S. The album was eventually released in the U.S. in June of 2012 and peaked at No. 5 on the U.S. Billboard 200 chart.

-He’s had the previously mentioned special air; he’s been on tour throughout the album release process; and during the week leading up to the album release he made one new track a day available on iTunes, garnering him a number of top 10 spots on the iTunes singles chart simultaneously and in various countries.
+He’s had the previously mentioned special air time; he’s been on tour throughout the album's release process; and during the week leading up to the album release he made one new track a day available on iTunes, garnering him a number of top 10 spots on the iTunes singles chart simultaneously in various countries.

 His first single from the album was the dance party track “Sing,” a collaborative effort with today’s King Midas of the radio waves, Pharrell Williams.
 Catchy, upbeat and fun?
 Yes, definitely.
 Substantial?
 Not really.
-However, releasing this as the first single — apparently a decision heavily influenced by Pharrell — was brilliant.
+However, releasing this as the first single — apparently a decision heavily influenced by Williams — was brilliant.
 This track pleases the masses.
-It appeals to pop music junkies and hip hop fans as well as his already established fan base of “Sheerios.”
+It appeals to pop music junkies and hip-hop fans, as well as his already established fan base of “Sheerios.”